|Kelly J. Nolte|

 |Profs Wil & Orb working on time-travel experiment|

 Even though he prefered spending time alone to social gatherings, Kelly was always a very likeable person and had many friends.
 He enjoyed being alone, always having projects to work on; working in the dark room, a new invention or fixing electronic equipment for friends.
 He worked part time repairing cameras.
-In the 1980's, Kelly's imagination and sense of humor came to life with a series of time travel stories.
+In the 1980's, Kelly's imagination and sense of humor came to life with a series of time travel stories about a fictional time travel company filled with some pretty weird people.

 Kelly was never afraid to make fun of himself- he had a very unique sense of humor, which he exhibited in many self-portraits: